GSA/digitalgov.gov/content/news/2022/01/2022-01-11-shortcodes-tests.md

 6. United States, Executive Office of the President.
 “Executive Order 14058: Transforming Federal Customer Experience and Service Delivery To Rebuild Trust in Government.” _Federal Register_, 16 December 2021, https://www.federalregister.gov/documents/2021/12/16/2021-27380/transforming-federal-customer-experience-and-service-delivery-to-rebuild-trust-in-government.
 Accessed 16 February 2022.
 {{< /accordion >}}

-### Policies (Card code; not accordion code)

-{{< card-policy src="https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/procurement/memo/strategic-plan-508-compliance.pdf" kicker="Policy" title="**OMB Memorandum:** Strategic Plan for Improving Management of Section 508 of the Rehabilitation Act" pdf="(PDF, 212 kb, 13 pages, January 2013)" >}}**Increase Transparency**

-Transparency of Federal programs, performance, and spending facilitates increases in accountability and citizen engagement.
-To support increased transparency, the Accessibility Committee has expanded on information available to agencies by creating a best practices library.
-The library may be found at [https://cio.gov/2011/05/](https://cio.gov/2011/05/) and contains examples of best practices in policy and procedures that can increase transparency.
-Feedback from the listening sessions and the national dialogue indicates several areas that would benefit from more transparency.
-Specific areas include opportunities for public engagement, inter-agency collaboration, and standardizing agency approaches to Section 508 implementation.

-Transparency of agency Section 508 practices and application will be improved through two key actions: (1) providing the public with a standard feedback mechanism and statement available on agency websites, and (2) making [www.section508.gov](https://www.section508.gov) the one-stop information resource for agencies with respect to successful Section 508 management and implementation.
-Specifically, within 180 days of the release of this strategic plan:

-1. the General Services Administration (GSA) will share with OMB the action plan for transforming www.section508.gov into the one-stop source of information and communication for successfully managing Section 508 implementation throughout the acquisition lifecycle.
-2. {{< highlight >}}Federal agencies will include an accessibility statement on all inter- and intranet websites.
-Secondary sites can link to the accessibility statement on the domain website.
-The accessibility statement should, at a minimum, include contact information for the agency Section 508 program, date of the last update, and the ability for website visitors to provide comments and/or feedback regarding the agency Section 508 program.{{< /highlight >}} Sample and best-in-practice accessibility statements can be found at [www.section508.gov](https://www.section508.gov).
-{{< /card-policy >}}

 ### Event transcript

 {{< accordion kicker="Slide by Slide" title="USWDS Monthly Call - Presentation Script for June 2022" icon="fas fa-copy" >}}